In-patient luxury rehab center in Thailand

 2. Bizarre perceptual encounters

-Bizarre perceptual encounters are unusual experiences involving the way a person perceives the world around them.
-More precisely, a person with residual schizophrenia may perceive events that others do not.
-For instance, people with this condition may feel like someone is sitting next to them even though no one’s there or they don’t see anyone or they could be lying on the bed and feel like they’re levitating.
-The surroundings may look different to a person with residual schizophrenia, as if they’re wearing glasses with filters.
+For instance, people with this condition feel like someone is sitting next to them even though no one’s there or they don’t see anyone or they are lying on the bed and feel like they’re levitating.
+The surroundings look different to a person with residual schizophrenia, as if they’re wearing glasses with filters.

 3. Unrealistic thinking

 Unrealistic, or distorted thinking refers to a way of thinking that is inaccurate or negatively biased.
 Eventually, this thinking pattern leads to viewing things more negatively than they really are.
-Evidence shows that in people with schizophrenia, unrealistic thinking is a separate entity from positive symptoms such as delusions and hallucinations.

-A person with residual schizophrenia may quickly lose his train of thought.
-Their thoughts may be disconnected from one another entirely.
-Unrealistic thinking leads to problems with speech and expressing oneself, which contributes to frustration and irritable behavior, and social isolation.
 This way of thinking affects confidence, body image, emotions, and how a person sees themselves and others.
-Affected people may even start misusing alcohol and drugs.
+Affected people even start misusing alcohol and drugs.
 The physical effects of this symptom are related to behaviors that a person exhibits.
-For example, alcohol misuse may lead to dependence, addiction, and problems with health.
+For example, alcohol misuse leads to dependence, addiction, and problems with health.

 4. Decreased emotional expression or a flat affect